timcrowe91/Keyword-Scatter/README.md

 8.  use\_mit\_license(“Tim Crowe”)
 9. Used Roxygen to create documentation and rendered using document()
 10. use\_testthat() to create files for tests
+11. use\_test(“kw\_scatter”) to create test script for function, and filled with tests from assigment 1b